PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 17:22:04
+Last updated: 2024-04-02 17:22:40
-Random Quote: No yesterdays are ever wasted for those who give themselves to today. - Brendan Behan
+Random Quote: It is better to understand a little than to misunderstand a lot. - Anatole France